dakeshi/sesameseed/README.md

 *The SEEDGerminator is an accelerator for developers seeking to create DApps, tokens, and technology on the TRON Network.*

-//FIX: needs to be updated as SEEDGerminator
 * [The Sesameseed Germinator](https://medium.com/sesameseedorg/the-sesameseed-germinator-888770327a26) - What is the SEEDGerminator
 * [About the upcoming SEEDGerminator launch!](https://medium.com/sesameseedorg/about-the-upcoming-seedgerminator-launch-c418d946dda8)
 * [SEEDGerminator: How the crowdfunded DApp and technology accelerator will work](https://medium.com/sesameseedorg/seedgerminator-how-the-crowdfunded-dapp-and-technology-accelerator-will-work-2e56a8c68d7a) - How does the SEEDGerminator work?
 How are projects selected?
 How to fund projects?

-//FIX: needs to be updated as SEEDGerminator Advisory Board
 * [Introducing the SEED Advisory Board](https://medium.com/sesameseedorg/introducing-the-seed-advisory-board-440b8704341e) - What is a SEEDGerminator Advisory Board and what they do?

 *reference*